allyyblack/startup/README.md

 - Database: Displays the users and their pictures that they uploaded from a link.
 Currently the list of pickleball users is collected from local storage, but this will be database storage later.
 - Websocket: I used the setInterval function to periodically display a message.
 This will be replaced with WebSocket messages later.
 - Application Logic: The connect page uploads the image that the user implemented on the login page.

+## Service Deliverable

+For this deliverable I added backend endpoints that receives login information

+- Node.js/Express HTTP service: done!
+- Static middleware for frontend: done!
+- Calls to third party endpoints: I didn't have time to implement this. 😔
+- Backend service endpoints: Placeholders for login that stores the current user on the server.
+- Frontend calls service endpoints: I did this using the fetch function.